sleightlyclueless/CSharpDotnet/README.md

 ## Getting started

-how to install and build our app, so that a new developer could get started
+How to install and build our app, so a new developer could get started

 Some notes:
 * The ER diagram and the database dump are within the `./mysql/` folder